 But wait!
 It gets worse.

-Dr. King's relationship with "Meet the Press" stands out because of the show's prestige, how rarely he appeared on it, and how badly he was treated when he was on.
-Dr. King spent nearly all his time on "Meet the Press" playing defense, rather than having the honest conversation about race that white America needed (and still needs).
+Dr. King spent nearly all his time on TV's most prestigious interview show playing defense, rather than having the honest conversation about race that white America needed (and still needs).

 “Harry Truman recently said this, and I quote, ‘If anyone came to my store and sat down, I would throw him out.
 Private business has its own rights and can do what it wants.’
 Now, former President Truman is an old friend of the Negro, I believe.
 Isn’t this an indication that the sit-in strikes are doing the race, the Negro race, more harm than good?”

-May Craig, Gannett's Washington correspondent, was even more patronizing: “Dr. King, this is a nation that lives under law.
+And this one from Gannett's Washington correspondent: “Dr. King, this is a nation that lives under law.
 Above the Supreme Court is engraved, ‘Equal Justice Under Law.’
 Are each of us to decide when it’s all right to break a law?”

 Dr. King tried to explain that “sometimes it is necessary to dramatize an issue because many people are not aware of what is happening.”
 Indeed, no one on this clueless panel seemed aware that black people had been systematically denied access to public facilities and the ballot for decades because of laws passed throughout the Jim Crow South.

-"Mr. Wilkins," Spivak declared, "there are a great many people, as I am sure you know, who believe it would be impossible to bring more than 100,000 militant Negroes into Washington without incidents and possibly rioting.”
+"Mr. Wilkins," one question went, "there are a great many people, as I am sure you know, who believe it would be impossible to bring more than 100,000 militant Negroes into Washington without incidents and possibly rioting.”
 Whoever those "great many people" were, they were mistaken.

 ‘Have communists infiltrated the movement?’